 Craft the favour box

-Tip: We also printed the decorative pattern on the back of the printable so the favour box looks pretty on the inside as well.
+Tip: We also printed the decorative pattern on the back of the printable so the favor box looks pretty on the inside as well.

 Free Printable Treat Box